Seven Renovations That Could Devalue Your Home & Why

 Before making any renovation before you want to sell, you may want to consider consulting a homestaging specialist.
 Fine & Country Interior Design member EHG Home offer a ‘market readiness appraisal’ to suggest what needs to be done before a home goes onto the market.
 It can include everything from suggestions to new furnishings to lighting and repairs.

-Are you thinking of selling your home soon?
-Get in touch with your local Fine & Country agent to find out how much your property is worth.
+Looking to sell your home?
+Get in touch with your local Fine & Country agent to book your free valuation today!